203 Southpointe Ct, Murfreesboro, TN

 Does the edge profile change the price?

 Yes.
-Simple edges are included or low-cost; ornate profiles add fabrication labor.
+Simple edges are included or low-cost, while ornate or built-up edges add fabrication labor and can raise the per-square-foot cost noticeably.

 Get your granite quote